boucadair/add-resolver-information/draft-ietf-add-resolver-info.md

 Encrypted DNS resolver:
 : Refers to a DNS resolver that supports any encrypted DNS scheme.

+Reputation:
+: "The estimation in which an identifiable actor is held, especially by the community or the Internet public generally" ({{Section 1 of RFC7070}}.

 # Retrieving Resolver Information {#retreive}